bccsa/luminary/README.md

 Offline-first content platform consisting of an API, CMS, web app and native apps.

+## Name

+lu·​mi·​nary - ˈlü-mə-ˌner-ē

+1. a person of prominence or brilliant achievement
+2. a body that gives light

 ## Folder structure

 - `api`: API layer over CouchDB